tmzint/sbt-vulcanize/README.md

 lazy val root = (project in file(".")).enablePlugins(SbtWeb)
 ```

-The plugin allows the use of all options of the vulcanize cli [https://github.com/polymer/vulcanize] (at point of writing).
+The plugin allows the use of all options of the vulcanize cli [https://github.com/polymer/vulcanize]; at point of writing.

 Option              | Description
 --------------------|------------